NKuhnHWR/Zettelkasten/README.md

 # Zettelkasten
-In diesem Repository werden alle Dateien und Dokumente für die Abgabe des Projekts "Zettelkasten" gesichtert.
-Dies ist die Abgabe der Nachprüfung in Modul Fullstack Web Development im Wintersemester 24/25.
+All files and documents for the submission of the project ‘Zettelkasten’ are saved in this repository.
+This is the submission of the second examination in the module Fullstack Web Development in the winter semester 24/25.